...

 There are many ways you can enjoy the benefits peanuts provide.
 You can eat them straight from the pack or sprinkle them on almost any dish to improve the flavor and texture.
 You can also use peanut butter and peanut oil, and peanut flour is considered a healthy gluten-free substitute for wheat flour.

-Peanuts are full of nutritional value.
+Peanuts are complete with nutritional value.
 They are rich in fat, protein, and other vitamins and minerals.
 We have cataloged below some of the benefits of eating a few peanuts.
 Remember, moderation is essential!
 Eating a whole bag is not healthy; that’s over-indulging.
-You will now see why peanuts are more than just a delicious addition to your diet.
+You will now see why peanuts are more than a delicious addition to your diet.

 Excellent For The Heart